Join Us in Saving Old Town Midlothian! Together, we can ensure a vibrant future for all.

 Here’s Why it Matters

-We believe allowing Midlo Scoops to expand sets a precedent for further commercial development in residential zones, putting Midlothian neighborhoods at risk for business incursion.
+We believe allowing further business expansion into residential areas sets a precedent for further commercial development in residential zones, putting Midlothian neighborhoods at risk for more business incursion.

 We Believe Small Businesses are Important to Our Community…